Sixers

 Five things you need to know about the 76ers today

-Sixers vs. Utah Jazz at a glance
+Sixers vs. Boston Celtics at a glance

 MORE IN PHILLY